remyweb/rsearch-beta/README.md

 A few notes about the sections above:

 *   "Contributors" is a comma separated list of wp.orgusernames
-*   "Tags" is a comma separated list of tags that apply to the theme
+*   "Stable tag" is not needed for themes
+*   "Tags" is not needed since these are parsed from the style.css file
 *   "Requires at least" is the lowest version that the plugin will work on
 *   "Tested up to" is the highest version that you've *successfully used to test the theme*.
 Note that it might work on higher versions... this is just the highest one you've verified.